General Membership FAQs

 A: There are no membership limits at this time.
 In the past, Blackhawk has had membership limits for the annual full-family (I.e., alpine skiing) memberships.
 There is a possibility that limits could return in the future for this membership category.

-Q: Should I have a Blackhawk membership card or is there an ID number I should have available?
+Q: Should I have a Blackhawk membership card, parking pass, or is there an ID number I should have available?